VincentVanlaer/mesa-school-labs/content/thursday/lab-2.md

 author: Saskia Hekker, Susmita Das, Zhao Guo, Arthur Le Saux and Noi Shitrit for MESA School Leuven 2025
 ---

-# Nuclear Reactions Rates and Core Boundary Mixing on the Seismology of Red Clump Stars
+# Effect of nuclear Reactions Rates and Core Boundary Mixing on the Seismology of Red Clump Stars

 ## Introduction